antonioscalaunina/ANTI-FASc/README.md

    - The computation of a grid of rupture barycenters optimised to minimize the repetition of similar rupture areas during the nex stage.
 This grid depends on magnitude binning and prescribed scaling law(s)

-More details about the preprocess modules can be found in the file *preprocess/README.md* and in the examples presented in the main folder.
+**More details about the preprocess modules can be found in the file *preprocess/README.md* and in the examples presented in the main folder**.

 2 - Rupture areas computation: